jahunter767/Single-GPU-Passthrough/README.md

     important.
 For the start script you'll need to call the detach functions before loading the VFIO modules.
 For the stop script, you'll need to unload the VFIO modules before the reattach functions.
 As for the other functions the order isn't as important.
 After completing the scripts remember to make start.sh, stop.sh and default executable.

+ 10. Edit the VM configuration to include the pci devices you plan to passthrough

     At this point the hardware should be passed through successfully if everything was configured properly.
 There will be a 12+ second delay before any graphical output is displayed so keep that in mind.
 You can adjust this value if your VM does not start consistently when passing